feroldi/ricing/README.md

 Some things to take in consideration before opening this book:

-* This book is on how to understand the parts of your system, and customize them as you please.
+* This is a book about understanding the parts of your system, and customize them as you please.

 * You won't find anything related to GUIs (Graphical User Interfaces) in here.